General Dynamics: 2001–2020

+2021–present

+In November 2021, Norway's KLP fund divested from General Dynamics, citing the production of depleted uranium munitions by General Dynamics Ordnance and Tactical Systems Inc. and General Dynamics Mission Systems' full life cycle support for strategic nuclear ballistic guidance and weapon control systems.

 According to a report by Reuters, General Dynamics was the primary contractor for a United States military-run propaganda campaign to spread disinformation about the Sinovac Chinese COVID-19 vaccine, including using fake social media accounts to spread the disinformation that the Sinovac vaccine contained pork-derived ingredients and was therefore haram under Islamic law.
 The campaign primarily targeted people in the Philippines and used a social media hashtag for "China is the virus" in Tagalog.
 The campaign ran from the spring of 2020 to mid-2021.
 In 2024, General Dynamics IT was awarded a $493 million contract by The Pentagon.
 According to an unnamed source cited by Reuters, a military audit of General Dynamics's work on the project concluded that the company had engaged in sloppy tradecraft and took inadequate precautions to conceal the origins of the fake accounts created for the campaign.

 General Dynamics' supply of weapons to Israel in the Gaza war has led to protests at facilities in Pittsfield, Massachusetts; Lincoln, Nebraska; Saco, Maine; New London, Connecticut; Red Lion, Pennsylvania;and Garland, Texas.

+General Dynamics is the only company in the U.S. that makes the metal bodies of the MK-80 bomb series, the primary weapon type used in Israel's military campaign in Gaza.
+The MK-84, a munition within the MK-80 series, was reported to have been used by Israel against Palestinian civilians.